 How about getting a Chauffeured driver in Taiwan?

-If you prefer not to drive in foreign land or are travelling with kids and elderly, you can engage a driver instead.
+If you prefer not to drive in a foreign land or are traveling with kids and elderly, you can engage a driver instead.
 It would be more expensive (about NTD4000 depending on itinerary) and typically comes with just 8 to 10 hours of service instead of 24-hour.
-The plus point however is that these drivers can double-up as local guides, and every member in the family can steal a nap during transit.
+The plus point, however, is that these drivers can double-up as local guides, and every member of the family can steal a nap during transit.

 How many times have you struggled to remember a place that you went to on a guided tour?
 I couldn’t remember much of Macau or the name of her attractions – that was the only group tour I’d joined.

 Choose a Hotel with Breakfast or Without?